Got A Question?

-If you have any questions about using an architect, costs, planning permission or building regulations you can find out more on this page
+If you have any questions about using an architect, costs, planning permission or building regulations,

 What criteria do you use when selecting an architect or designer for me?